tcwriting/tcwriting/sessions.md

----
 title: Session Information

 ---
-#### Writing Teachers Writing Workshop
+#### Writing Teachers Writing Workshop: Writing online for personal growth and professional development
+We’re on the third generation of writing tools for the Web.
+Or the 33.
+It depends on who you ask.
+The tools for writing on the Web have never been easier to use or harder to master, but they all rely on basic writerly moves – an understanding of purpose, an awareness of audience, and an attention to detail that matters more and more as attention to detail is paid less and less.

+In this workshop, we’ll explore how teachers write online for personal growth and professional development.
+We’ll talk about and help you unpack your reasons for writing online, and how you might get started.

+Drawing on my twelve years of writing as a teacher, an educator, and a blogger, we’ll unpack what you might want to do as a writer today, how blogging can push inquiry both in your classroom and elsewhere, and how you can get started.

-This year, we’ll be continuing with the pre-symposium workshop we introduced at the 2016 symposium: Writing Teachers Writing, a dedicated time for writing teachers to think about their own scholarship, led by Bud Hunt (Bud the Teacher blogger), a teacher-consultant with the Colorado State University Writing Project, an affiliate of the National Writing Project, a group working to improve the teaching of writing in schools via regular and meaningful professional development.
-Bud is a former co-editor of the New Voices column of English Journal, a publication of the National Council of Teachers of English, and a co-founder of [Learning 2.0: A Colorado Conversation](http://colearning.wikispaces.com/).
-In 2013, Bud was named a [ConnectED Champion of Change](http://www.whitehouse.gov/champions/connected/bud-hunt) by the White House.
-This event is developed and hosted by the University of Mississippi’s Writing Project, which also co-hosts the annual symposia with the Department of Writing and Rhetoric.
+*[Bud Hunt](/featured/#bud) (Bud the Teacher blogger) is a teacher-consultant with the Colorado State University Writing Project, an affiliate of the National Writing Project -- a group working to improve the teaching of writing in schools via regular and meaningful professional development.*

 #### Keynote Address
 <a id="1"></a>